 - Back up your device.
 At many organizations, employees are encouraged to use their own mobile devices, and they may be on their own when it comes to backing them up, according to EPM Channel.
 That doesn’t eliminate employees’ responsibility for maintaining the business data on these devices, so make sure you cultivate the habit of backing up your device.

 - Keep your applications updated.
 If you don’t keep apps current, or if you only update a few here and there, it can result in software failure and lost productivity.
 Either make a habit of updating your smartphones and mobile devices at least once per week, or configure the settings so that all apps are constantly updated in the background.
+Chrome River utilizes a web application for expenses that never requires updating.
+In fact, it looks just the same on your smartphone as it does on your tablet, laptop, and desktop.
+And all your data is secure - even if you lose your phone.

 - Protect your device with passwords.
 Mobile devices are easier to lose (and steal) than a desktop PC.
 When using a mobile device for business, use a strong password to lock the device and the apps you use for company business.